manu094/nvim-config/README.md

 My tailored Nvim config.

-I joined the Nvim train pretty lately, so there is not an ounce of vimscript in this.
+I joined the Nvim train pretty recently, so there is not an ounce of vimscript in this.
 Lua ftw!

 The philosophy is that init.lua is only used as a way to require sub-files to reduce clutter.
 All the rest (options, plugins, plugin options, keymaps, etc...) is ordered in its own file, inside of lua/user.